 N acknowledges that many philosophers may hold that humanity is not an objective concept that can be discovered.
 N argues briefly that morality demands we assume an objective sense of humanity in order to answer moral questions.
-[This is hugely debatable; moreover objective conceptions of humanity have led to monstrous results.]
+[This is hugely debatable; moreover, objective conceptions of humanity have led to monstrous results.]

 Now N considers the following.
 The chance of a sperm becoming a person is about 1 in 200,000,000; the chance of eggs becoming human nearly 1,000,000 to 1.
 But the chance of a fertile egg becoming human is about 80%.
 (The actual probability is much less— “between 2/3 & 3/4 of the fertilized eggs never attach to the uterine wall.”
 Steven Pinker The Blank Slate: The Modern Denial of Human Nature.
 So it seems that nature, or god if you will, is a great abortionist.)
 This dramatic change in probabilities does not definitively establish humanity but does suggest a non-arbitrary point at which we might assume it.
 We would hold you responsible for shooting something that was probably a human, but not for shooting something that was almost certainly not human.
 What this argument shows is that conception is the most plausible marker of humanity.
-Destroying a sperm is a lot different than destroying a fetus.
-In addition, after conception there is a human genetic code.
+Destroying a sperm is a lot different from destroying a fetus.
+In addition, after conception, there is a human genetic code.

-Still none of this means that abortion is never justified, only that the rights of the fetus are important and need to be balanced with other’s rights.
-So abortion is justified to save the life of the mother, since this is a case of self-defense.
+Still, none of this means that abortion is never justified, only that the rights of the fetus are important and need to be balanced with other’s rights.
+So abortion is justified to save the life of the mother since this is a case of self-defense.